DakotaLMartinez/quote-maker-react-lab/README.md

 ### Quotes Actions

-Build out several actions as specified in the tests that build Action Creators for add, removing, upvoting and downvoting quotes.
+Build out several actions as specified in the tests that build Action Creators for adding, removing, upvoting and downvoting quotes.

 ### QuoteForm Component

 Our Quote form will have a textarea for a quotes content and an input for a quotes author.
 We will be using component state for updating the inputs so make sure to have a state of `{ content: '', author: '' }` in your `QuoteForm` constructor.
-You will make a dispatch action to Redux using an action you will create called `addQuote()` that will take a quote as an argument and start the reducer process.
+You will make a dispatch action to Redux using an action creator you will create called `addQuote()` that will take a quote as an argument and start the reducer process.